ShaunCurtis/Blazr.Demo.Components/src/Components/Blazr.BaseComponents/readme.md

-# The Blazor Three Component Solution
+# Building Blazor Base Components

 In this article I'll decribe how to build three base components you can use in your Blazor applications.
 They form a hierarchy: changing the inheritance to a higher level base simply adds extra functionality.
-The top level component is a *Black Box Replacement* for `ComponentBase` with some added festures.
-Change the inheritance on `FetchData` or `Counter` and you won't see a difference.
+The top level component is a *Black Box Replacement* for `ComponentBase` with some added features.
+Change the inheritance on `FetchData` or `Counter` or any other component and you won't see a difference.

 Before I dive into the detail, consider this simple component which displays a Bootstrap Alert.